jonlpersson/ed-latimore/site/_posts/2023-02-02-a-pro-boxer-tells-you-the-best-boxing-gloves-money-can-buy.md

 If you take up the sport of boxing, you should have high-quality gear.
 This means owning some excellent gloves.
 With this in mind and from looking over other articles (not written by professional boxers, mind you), this article is organized as follows:

 I’ll give my best recommendations for the different situations and scenarios you encounter in a boxing gym.
-My recommendations are broken down by style of glove, purpose or glove, and price.&nbsp;
+My recommendations are broken down by style of glove, purpose or glove, and price.

 Anyone in the boxing gym needs a high-quality pair of boxing gloves.
 Or, at the very least, you have to ensure that you have the best gloves they can afford.
 It doesn’t matter whether you’re:

 * An amateur boxer
-* A professional boxer&nbsp;
+* A professional boxer
 * Using boxing workouts at home or in the gym to get in shape
 * Just trying out the sweet science as a hobby